OctoGeniusBard/Webworx-Internship-Projects/README.md

 ✅ Integrated **MPDF library** for automatic **PDF generation**.
 ✅ Built **CRUD operations** for employee & candidate records.

----
-### ⚠ **Limitations and Drawbacks**
-Limitations are important to understand for improving the web application.
-Some limitations of DocGen include:
-- ❌ **Restricted to Webworx Pvt.
-Ltd.** – This application is specifically developed for Webworx India Private Limited.
-- ❌ **Admin-Only Access** – Only the admin can manage employee details and document content; employees/clients do not have access.
-- ❌ **Limited Document Generation Scope** – Admin can only generate documents for employees whose records exist in the database.

----

 ### 📢 **Conclusion**
 This project helped in understanding the **development of an interactive web application** and the technologies required for its implementation.
 Through this project, I gained practical knowledge of:
 - 🌟 **Developing dynamic web applications**